martin-ockajak/cantrip/README.md

-# Overview

-Cantrip adds convenient functional-style methods to existing Rust standard library collections.
+Convenient functional-style methods for existing Rust standard library collections.

-## Goals
+# Goals

-* Reduce complexity and enhance clarity or Rust code
+- Reduce complexity and enhance clarity or Rust code
-* Ensure reasonably low and predictable performance cost
+- Ensure reasonably low and predictable performance cost
-* Require minimal learning by mirroring established interfaces
+- Require minimal learning by mirroring established interfaces

-## Features
+# Features

-* Equivalents of suitable iterator methods are added to all standard library collection data types
+- Equivalents of suitable iterator methods are added to all standard library collection data types
-* Utility methods inspired by other libraries are also added to the same collection data types
+- Utility methods inspired by other libraries are also added to the same collection data types
-* Method names are distinct from current or planned standard library collection method names
+- Method names are distinct from current or planned standard library collection method names
-* All methods consider collection instances to be immutable although some consume them
+- All methods consider collection instances to be immutable although some consume them
-* Transformation methods return a new collection instance instead of an iterator
+- Transformation methods return a new collection instance instead of an iterator

-## Examples
+# Examples

 ```rust
   use cantrip::extensions::*;